stegos/stegos-docs-hugo/content/getting_started/Installing_a_node.md

 #### Using Pre-Built Binaries

-Native binaries for Windows are coming soon.
+Native binaries for Windows can be downloaded from https://github.com/stegos/stegos/releases/download/v0.14/stegosd-macos-x64.

 #### From Source